Local Audit and Statutory Regulations

 Recognised Supervisory Bodies (RSB) and Recognised Qualifying Bodies (RQB)

 The FRC is also responsible for recognising bodies as RSBs and RQBs for local audit purposes.
 To date, ICAEW and ICAS have been recognised as RSBs for local audit from 1 November 2015 and CIPFA as a RQB since 1 October 2014.
 ICAS was recognised as a RSB for local audit from 1 November 2015 until 31 December 2020 after which ICAS ceased to hold RSB status for Local Audit in England.
 The requirements for recognition under the LAAA generally mirror the requirements under the Companies Act 2006.

 The Professional Oversight Team of the FRC is responsible for the oversight of the activities of the RSBs and the RQB to ensure they continue to meet the requirements for recognition.

 Local Audit Quality

 There will be an additional level of oversight and monitoring for audits of significant local public bodies.
 The Audit Quality Review team of the FRC will have responsibility for monitoring the quality of what are to be termed “major local audits”.
-The monitoring of the audits of local bodies which transitioned into the new regime on 1 April 2017 will commence in 2018 in respect of financial years ending 31 March 2018.
+The monitoring of the audits of local bodies which transitioned into the new regime on 1 April 2017 commenced in 2018 in respect of financial years ending 31 March 2018.

 The FRC will also operate an enforcement procedure for major local audits undertaken in the new regime.